Position

 Responsibilities:

-• Wash dishes, utensils, and kitchen equipment promptly and thoroughly.
+• Wash dishes, glasses, utensils, and pots/pans in a timely and efficient manner.

-• Ensure all dishes and utensils are sanitized and stored properly.
+• Ensure all dishes and utensils are properly sanitized and free of food particles.

 Qualifications